CTSecUK/DEADFACE_CTF_2021/Write-ups/Reverse Engineering/Cereal Killer (50 Points).md

 End of assembler dump.
 ```

+We can see here that there is a `cmp` (compare )funtion called.

 ```assembly
 0x0000555555555153 <+147>:   cmp    QWORD PTR [rsp+0x20],rax
 ```

+Lets set a break point at that compare funtion.

 ```
 pwndbg> break *0x0000555555555153
 Breakpoint 1 at 0x555555555153
 ```
+~

+Now we runn again...

 ```assembly
 pwndbg> run